Tips for home learning as a family

 Benefits

-Early Year 5 is the ideal time to begin structured preparation for school entrance exams next year.
-Atom Nucleus offers a full exam preparation package which your child can use anytime, anywhere.
+Early Year 5 is the ideal time to start structured preparation for school entrance exams the following year.
+Atom Home offers a full exam preparation package that your child can use any time, anywhere.

 How to use

-Early on in Year 5, your child should spend most of this time in the Learning Journeys so they can build a solid understanding across the depth and breadth of the English and maths national curriculum, and all reasoning question types.
+Early in Year 5, your child should spend most of this time in the Learning Journeys.
+This builds a strong understanding across English, maths and science — as well as all reasoning question types.
 Try setting two or three Custom Practices per week to target knowledge gaps.

-Alongside this, introduce one or two Mock Tests per month so your child can get used to the format and scoring used in the real exams.
-We recommend using Mock Tests at weekends when children are less likely to be tired from school.
+Alongside this, introduce one or two Mock Tests per month so your child gets used to the format and scoring used in the real exams.
+We recommend Mock Tests at weekends when children are less likely to be tired from school.

-In the final six weeks before the exam, increase the number of Mock Tests to once or twice per week.
-Always take a few minutes to sit down together after a Mock Test to review the transcript and talk through any corrections – and of course, celebrate their effort.
-This step helps consolidate learning and keep motivation up.
+In the final six weeks before the exam, increase Mock Tests to once or twice per week.
+Always take a few minutes together after a Mock Test to look through the results and talk through any corrections — and of course, celebrate their effort.
+This step helps learning stick and keeps motivation up.

 For 10–11 year olds (Year 6)